 Steph Lawrence MBE was born and has spent most of her working life in Yorkshire.
 She trained as a nurse in Calderdale and has worked within the NHS for the last 35 years.
 As well as being a Registered Nurse for adults, she also holds qualifications in children's nursing, district nursing and advanced practice as well as being a non-medical prescriber.
 She is currently the Executive Director of Nursing and Quality for Leeds Community Healthcare NHS Trust, as well as performing the same role for the Leeds GP Confederation.
 In addition, she also led on the national district nurse apprenticeship standard and is the Chair of the trailblazer group for this work.
-She also co-chairs the clinical posts within nursing across provider and commissioning organisations.
+She also co-chairs the clinical reference group for the Community Nursing Plan.
+She has held a number of senior leadership posts within nursing across provider and commissioning organisations.
 She is also currently the National Professional Advisor for Community Services in CQC.
 She was awarded an MBE for Services to District Nursing in the 2022 Queens Jubilee Birthday Honours.